peteroupc/peteroupc.github.io/bernoulli.md

 Inspired by the von Neumann schema, we can describe the following algorithm:

-Let a _permutation class_ (defined in the previous section) and two distributions _D_ and _E_, which are both continuous with probability density functions, be given.
+Let a _permutation class_ (defined in [**"Flajolet's Probability Simulation Schemes"**](#Flajolet_s_Probability_Simulation_Schemes)) and two distributions _D_ and _E_, which are both continuous with probability density functions, be given.
 Consider the following algorithm: Generate a sequence of independent random variates (where the first is distributed as _D_ and the rest as _E_) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way minus 1.

 Then the algorithm's behavior is given in the tables below.